(above photo from WITF50)

 To sum up— just so we’re all clear on what’s happening here—according to the district’s own report: Most of our children of color show up, work persistently, and yet every year they’re in our classrooms, 50 percent or more of them fall further behind.

 I mean, I thought I was jaded.
 But when I saw these numbers, I wanted to weep.
 Our academic gaps aren’t shrinking.
-For kids of color, who make up two-thirds of the district’s enrollment, the gaps are actually getting bigger than longer the kids stay in the district.
+For kids of color, who make up two-thirds of the district’s enrollment, the gaps are actually getting bigger the longer the kids stay in the district.

 I don’t know how you can look at this data and not conclude that, despite years of rhetoric and professed good intentions, something’s really wrong with how we’re delivering education to 24,000 children in this city.